hootan09/kaldiASR/README.md

 ./copy_final_result.sh
 ```
 As a last thing you need to organize those files so that Vosk doesn't have any problems.
 Seeing from this [site](https://alphacephei.com/vosk/models#model-structure), in the "Model structure" section, you can move the files you have into your folder and place them that way.

+## Model structure
+Once you trained the model arrange the files according to the following layout (see en-us-aspire for details):

+-   `am/final.mdl` - acoustic model
+-   `am/global_cmvn.stats` - required for online-cmvn models, if present enables online cmvn on features.
+-   `conf/mfcc.conf` - mfcc config file.
+Make sure you take mfcc\_hires.conf version if you are using hires model (most external ones)
+-   `conf/model.conf` - provide default decoding beams and silence phones. you have to create this file yourself, it is not present in kaldi model
+-   `conf/pitch.conf` - optional file to create feature pipeline with pitch features.
+Might be missing if model doesn’t use pitch
+-   `ivector/final.dubm` - take ivector files from ivector extractor (optional folder if the model is trained with ivectors)
+-   `ivector/final.ie`
+-   `ivector/final.mat`
+-   `ivector/splice.conf`
+-   `ivector/global_cmvn.stats`
+-   `ivector/online_cmvn.conf`
+-   `graph/phones/word_boundary.int` - from the graph
+-   `graph/HCLG.fst` - this is the decoding graph, if you are not using lookahead
+-   `graph/HCLr.fst` - use Gr.fst and HCLr.fst instead of one big HCLG.fst if you want to run rescoring
+-   `graph/Gr.fst`
+-   `graph/phones.txt` - from the graph
+-   `graph/words.txt` - from the graph
+-   `rescore/G.carpa` - carpa rescoring is optional but helpful in big models.
+Usually located inside data/lang\_test\_rescore
+-   `rescore/G.fst` - also optional if you want to use rescoring, also used for interpolation with RNNLM
+-   `rnnlm/feat_embedding.final.mat` - RNNLM embedding for rescoring.
+Optional if you have it.
+-   `rnnlm/special_symbol_opts.conf` - RNNLM model options
+-   `rnnlm/final.raw` - RNNLM model
+-   `rnnlm/word_feats.txt` - RNNLM model word feats

 You may have noticed that Vosk says that the `conf/model.conf` file must be created by you because it is not present after training.
 In all my models I have always created that file with the following lines:
 ```sh